lwairore/django-instagram-clone/README.md

-## InstaClone
+## Django Instagram Clone
-InstaClone is a photo sharing networking service.
+Django Instagram Clone is a photo sharing networking service.
 This app allows users to upload to the service.
 An account's post can be shared publicly or with preapproaved followers.
 Users can 'like' photos.

 ## User stories